Is there a pamphlet with all this information in it? Yes!

 subject to negotiation between the parties.
 See Section (B)(4) of the Fee Schedule

 Introduction.
-As an alternate to billing under a code that has not yet been adopted,
+As an alternative to billing under a code that has not yet been adopted,

 some providers will use an otherwise applicable code or an "unlisted service